Garytoner/Asynchronous-Reinforcement-Learning/sample_factory/envs/minihack/README.md

 ```
 Do not import minihack in minihack_utils.py
 import minihack in the begin of main.py of the program,in this repo is minihack_test.py
 ```

 - Set minibatchsize

 ```
-set proper minisize,in this repo is 512,otherwize you may encounter the cuda memory problem
+set proper minibatchsize,in this repo is 512,otherwize you may encounter the cuda memory problem
 ```